syedhassaanahmed/azure-data-manager/docs/deployment.md

 ### Environment Variables

 The script uses environment variables to parameterize the deployment.
-They can be overwritten like this prior to executing the script;
+They can be overwritten like this, prior to executing the script;

 ```bash
 export RESOURCE_GROUP=data-manager